 1990’s: In the mid-1990s, when I was in high school, I learned a lot about this new thing called the Internet.
 On weekends, I began hanging out (and eventually working for) an Internet Café.
 I mostly spend my time playing LAN games and chatting (via IRC), but also learning about how the internet works.

-2000’s: When I finished high school in 1999 my passion for computers landed me at a computer training company (where I had previously attended).I was thrown into the deep end, teacher courses I had finished just days before while writing exams on the courses I was busy teaching.
-Receiving my numerous qualifications in programming, networking and web development, but it wasn’t until the tender age of 22 where I discovered my creative side with graphic design software such as Photoshop & 3D Studio Max (Which totally blew my mind and derailed my 4 years of studying programming & networking).
-I eventually started teaching graphic design, web design and video editing at multiple computer training institutes until the age of 24.
-Using what I had learned, I then officially started freelancing my skills to businesses for the next couple of years.
+2000’s: When I graduated from high school in 1999, my interest in computers led me to work for a computer training company (where I had previously attended).I was thrown in the deep end, finishing courses just days before while writing exams on the courses I was teaching.
+I received numerous certifications in programming, networking, and web development, but it wasn’t until the age of 22 that I discovered my creative side with graphic design software like Photoshop and 3D Studio Max (Which totally blew my mind and derailed my 4 years of studying programming & networking).
+I eventually began teaching graphic design, web design, and video editing at various computer training institutes until I was 24 years old.
+Using what I’d learned, I then began officially freelancing my skills to businesses for the next few years.

-2016: I became an Executive Producer for the film Eintlik Nogal Baie film.
-I also designed all the marketing material such as the movie poster, banners, etc.
+2016:For the film Eintlik Nogal Baie, I was Executive Producer.
+I also created all of the marketing materials, such as the movie poster and banners.

 When I’m not pushing pixels, I’m busy with…

 I’ve been an avid gamer for since as long as I can remember.
 I game on pretty much every platform (PlayStation, Xbox, PC, iPhone, Mac).
 I also a console collector and I’ve even built my own custom retro gaming console.

 My Top 10 Games

 I would have been a scientist or an astrophysicist if I hadn’t been so interested in computers.
 I like to read and watch documentaries like Cosmos: A Space-Time Oddysee (which I actually know word for word).